FlaxEngine/FlaxDocs/manual/graphics/shaders/custom-geometry-drawing.md

 Now, we want to write a simple Vertex and Pixel shaders that will process our geometry and display it on a screen.
 To do so we first declare a constant buffer with object transformation (`WorldMatrix`) and camera+screen transformation (`ViewProjectionMatrix`).
 Those matrices are used to transform the vertex from model local-space to the world-space and then to the screen.
 This transformation is performed per-vertex in function `VS_Custom`.
 As you can see it gets `ModelInput` structure data as input (single vertex data) and outputs the processed vertex data in structure `VertexOutput`.
 Then, this data is processed by GPU which builds triangles, interpolates the triangles, performs the depth-test and calls the pixel shader function `PS_Custom` for every visible pixel on a screen.
 In this example we simple create a color gradient based on the pixel `WorldPoition.y` which is a location on Y axis of the pixel in the game world.

-Also, note that vertex shader function contains a `META_VS_IN_ELEMENT(..)` attribute that informs the shader compiler and graphics pipeline backend that this function accepts the single RGB32 data as vertex position.
-If your ModelInput needs more data, remember to add the attributes there.

 ```hlsl
 #include "./Flax/Common.hlsl"